 12. Mohammad Reza Pahlavi, Shah of Iran - 1949

-13. Harry Truman, President United States - 1950 (firearms were decisive)
+13. Harry Truman, President of the United States - 1950 (firearms were decisive)

 14. Prince Hussein, Prince of Jordan - 1960